 Here is the deal … you only need to find one job!

-So … don’t just “hope something comes along”!
+So, don’t just “hope something comes along”!
 Take the bull by the horns and go out and make it happen!

 Finding a job can be daunting … its a tough process, its hard work, it requires a plan , it requires commitment and it requires stamina.
 If you really want to be successful then the act of finding a job needs to be a job in and of itself.

-I have touched on this subject in the past … but here are some thoughts about finding a job.
+Here are some thoughts about finding a job.

 1. List your hard skills … car mechanic, Java developer, telecommunications executive whatever that might be.
 Define those hard skills as clearly as possible.